bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 (we are using the same toolchain as for compiling U-Boot) export ARCH=arm export CROSS_COMPILE=arm-linux-gnueabi-
-Copy the src/linux-4.17.config file to .config make -j 8
+Copy src/sdcard/linux-4.17.config file to .config make -j 8

 This produces: